VIshweswaranK/Caches/README.md

 - Now a series of `nop` operations are done inorder the ensure that the fillbuffer is empty and the cache is completely full.
 - This is followed by a large series of back to back `store operations` with an address that maps to a single set in the cache.
 This ensures that the fillbuffer gets filled and the line thrashing process begins.
 - Now after the fill buffer is full, with each store operation a cache miss is encountered and the non-dirty line in the set will be replaced.
-- This process is iterated to test each cache line
+- This process is iterated to test each cache line.

 ### dcache_set_thrashing.py